- Ocean Nova

 - Price from

 Summary : Spitsbergen is the largest island in Norway’s Svalbard archipelago.
-Spend 13 days making a complete circuit of Spitsbergen with visits to outer lying islands as well.
+Make a circuit of Spitsbergen with visits to outer lying islands as well.
 The islands of the archipelago are varied, so this is the voyage to choose if you want the complete Svalbard experience.
-Observe scores of nesting seabirds, lazy walrus lolling on the shores, and of course, the iconic polar bear, prowling the ice edge.
+Observe scores of nesting seabirds, lazy walrus lolling on the shores, and of course, the iconic polar bear, roaming the ice edge.
 Spitsbergen also boasts a remarkably diverse landscape, offering the chance to explore everything from jagged mountain peaks to sweeping polar deserts.
 Tour the magnificent scenery on Zodiac excursions and by foot or with an incredible, optional kayaking experience.

 Activities : Birding, Hiking, Kayaking